To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 There are also active devices that depend on a source of energy other than that generated by the human body.

-On the other hand, a pacemaker is invasive and active because it needs to be placed inside the body to fulfill its purpose.
+On the other hand, a pacemaker is an invasive and active class III device because it needs to be placed inside the body to fulfill its purpose.

 Duration of Use